University of Pittsburgh: Western University of Pennsylvania

 The university eventually found itself on a 10 acre site on the North Side's Observatory Hill at the location of its Allegheny Observatory.
 There, it constructed two new buildings, Science Hall and Main Hall, that were occupied by 1889 and 1890 respectively.
 During this era, the first collegiate football team was formed at Pitt in 1889.
-In 1892, the Western Pennsylvania Medical College was amalgamated into the university.
+In 1892, the Western Pennsylvania Medical College was amalgamated into the university (now the University of Pittsburgh School of Medicine).
 By 1893, the university had graduated its first African-American, William Hunter Dammond.
 In 1895 WUP established its School of Law, and Andrew Carnegie and George Westinghouse were elected to the board of trustees, where they joined Andrew Mellon, who had been elected in 1894.
 The Pittsburgh College of Pharmacy and Pittsburgh Dental School also joined the university in 1896.
 In 1898, the first women, sisters Margaret and Stella Stein, graduated from the university.
 During this period, university engineering professor Reginald Fessenden was conducting pioneering work in radio broadcasting.
 By 1904, playing at Exposition Park, the university had its first undefeated football team.

 A new name and home

 Citing a need to avoid confusion, distinguish itself from the University of Pennsylvania, and return to its roots by identifying itself with the city, the Western University of Pennsylvania, by act of the state legislature, was renamed the University of Pittsburgh in the summer of 1908.
-During this time, the university had also outgrown its accommodations on what is now the North Side of Pittsburgh and its departments had been scattered throughout the city for years.
+During this time, the university had also outgrown its accommodations on what is now the North Side and its departments had been scattered throughout the city for years.
 To consolidate all of its components on one campus, WUP bought 43 acre of land in December 1907 in what is now the Oakland neighborhood of Pittsburgh and began relocating departments there by 1909.
 The initial campus plan for the new location centered on the winning submission from a national architectural contest that incorporated a Greek Acropolis design by Henry Hornbostel for 30 buildings.
 However, due to financial and other constraints, only four of the buildings were constructed in this style, of which only Thaw Hall remains today.
 In the fall of 1909, the university became the first college to adopt the panther as its mascot.
 It was also during this period that the university, led by Chancellor Samuel McCormick, again held off pressures to abandon the school's commitment to liberal education in favor of more technical-based training.
 During his administration, McCormick also led the university into a new level of national recognition, expansion, and growth, as well as beginning institutional support of athletics.